AnnyNny/clinical_db_app/README.md

 ## Setup Instructions
 - Type in the terminal streamlit run app.py and it will open a local browser connection.
+- in the file .env you need to insert your own database connection variables.

 ### Prerequisites